Transport in Zagreb: Metro and rapid transit

+Creating new overground rapid rail transit lines would be a less costly solution with similar benefits to a metro, and would share existing rail tracks through the city with through traffic and suburban lines.
+Today, rail freight traffic needs to pass through the city, slowing down service.
+To combat this, a new plan was proposed in 2025 to build a freight bypass around Zagreb to free up space for more passenger transport inside the city.
+The current railway infrastructure is also far away from populous neighbourhoods like Jarun, Prečko, and Špansko, something the metro would fix.

+Another hurdle with this approach is the fact that the rail tracks in the city are owned by HŽ Infrastruktura, the state-owned infrastructure manager, instead of ZET, the city transit authority.
+In 2014, the City of Zagreb, together with Zagreb County and Krapina-Zagorje County, created IPZP (short for Integrated Transport in the Zagreb Area), a public-owned company to coordinate all projects for integrated transport in the region.
+But because the company lacks real authority, all attempts to create a rapid rail system still need to be coordinated between the city and HŽ Infrastruktura.
+Despite bureaucratic hurdles, As of 2025 there are plans to better use the already existing railway and build three new stations, supported by mayor Tomislav Tomašević, and the topic of better integrating rail transport into the city's public transport system has been a topic of discussion in the City Assembly.

 Commuter rail

+Zagreb Commuter Rail is the suburban/commuter railway network that provides mass-transit service in the city of Zagreb, Croatia and its suburbs.
+This suburban rail system, introduced in 1992 on the route Savski Marof – Zagreb Main Station – Dugo Selo, is operated by Croatian Railways and mainly covers the eastern and western parts of Zagreb, using the M102 corridor between Dugo Selo and Zagreb Main Station and M101 corridor between Zagreb Main Station and Savski Marof.

 With 21 trains, the Zagreb suburban railway mainly covers the eastern and western parts of Zagreb.
 It mostly operates on the same standard-gauge lines used for Croatian Railways' long-distance trains.
 The trains normally operate on a 15-minute frequency, but reach only a portion of the city's suburbs.
 Most commuters use the M102 corridor between Dugo Selo and Zagreb Main Station and M101 corridor between Zagreb Main Station and Savski Marof/Harmica.
 Traffic experts criticise the location of railway stations on the east-west line, as well as the fact that the bus lines are running parallel to the east-west rail line, further exacerbating road congestion.
 There is a north-south corridor connecting the neighborhoods of Remetinec (M202) and Sveta Klara (M502), but they are not commonly used due to the time gap between trains arriving being on average longer than an hour and the lack of parking spaces near the aforementioned stations, even though they provide the fastest access from Novi Zagreb to the city centre, with the travel time of 8–9 minutes.
-There have been studies to utilize this corridor more efficiently, by building a train station interconnected with the tram terminal at Savski most., but as of 2024 no progress has been made.